PUBLIC POLICY

 • Encourage elimination of administrative barriers for dental providers participating in KanCare.

-• Advocate for KanCare expansion.
+• Promote KanCare expansion.

 Increase access to providers